SuperOfficeDocs/superoffice-docs/docs/video-meeting/ms-teams/auth.md

     Teams Meetings provider does not have any additional configuration settings.

 If it says "Connected to Teams.
-Logged in as xxx and connected to custxxxx", and password is filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.
+Logged in as xxx, connected to custxxxx", and password filled under **Set Configurations**, you may close this browser window - to go back to SuperOffice Settings and maintenance to confirm the setup.

 <!-- Referenced links -->
 [1]: ../connect-provider.md